peytoncordero/DRI25/command-line.md

 <Quiz>
 - Flags are a common way to specify options for command line programs.*
 - Flags allow you to earmark the file you are working on.
-- Flags are useful to create a new version of the file you are working on, while preserving the old version for future access.
+- Flags are useful to create a new version of the file you are working on while preserving the old version for future access.
 </Quiz>

 __3. What effect does the following command produce?__